-By default, without specifically opting in to share threat information with McAfee, the query packet from your GTI File Reputation enabled McAfee products contains the following:
+By default, without specifically opting in to share threat information with Intel Security, the query packet from your GTI File Reputation enabled McAfee products contains the following:

-Version and product information This data indicates the internal version number of the driver(s) that determined a file was suspicious, the DAT file version, the McAfee product and version as well as the product component that was doing the scanning.
-File Hash This consists of a hash of the file that uniquely identifies the file if it exists in the McAfee master database.
+Version and product information This data indicates the internal version number of the driver(s) that determined a file was suspicious, the DAT file version, the McAfee product and version, and the product component that performed the scan.
+File Hash This consists of a hash of the file that uniquely identifies the file if it exists in the Intel Security master database.
 Fingerprint Information This is a bit sequence that indicates the presence of traits internal to the file structure that are common in malware.
 This data is restricted to data derived from the structure of a file.
 Environmental Information This is a bit sequence that indicates the presence of environment cues commonly associated with malicious samples.
 The data is restricted to information that the operating system stores about a file and does not include filename or other personally identifiable information stored in the file.

-Will GTI protect me from malware only, or will it also cover Potentially Unwanted Programs (PUPs) and spam?
+Will GTI File Reputation protect me from malware only, or will it also cover Potentially Unwanted Programs (PUPs) and spam?

-How much will my malware detection improve with GTI?
+How much will my malware detection improve with GTI File Reputation?

-All new threats found by McAfee Labs are immediately added to the GTI database server and are made available for GTI-enabled endpoints to provide a near immediate ability to protect you from new and emerging threats.
-This protection is made available well in advance of the signature for the new threat being made available in regularly released DAT files.
+All new threats found by McAfee Labs are immediately added to the GTI database and are made available for GTI-enabled endpoints to provide a near immediate ability to protect you from new and emerging threats.
+This protection is made available well in advance of the signature for the new threat being included in regularly released DAT files.

-I would like to turn on GTI to report suspicious files to McAfee, but I am not ready to have GTI trigger on malware - how do I proceed?
+I would like to turn on GTI File Reputation to report suspicious files to Intel Security, how do I proceed?

-McAfee recommends you select the sensitivity setting Very Low in your product.
-This setting is equivalent to detections that will be covered by the next DAT release.
-For information on how to enable GTI in VSE, see article KB70130.
+Intel Security recommends you select the sensitivity setting Medium in your product.
+For information on how to enable GTI File Reputation in VSE, see article KB70130.

 Back to contents

 I currently test each .DAT before deploying to my endpoints.
-How would GTI affect my existing processes?
+How would GTI File Reputation affect my existing processes?

 GTI provides protection outside your existing processes.
-McAfee recommends you enable GTI using the Very low setting initially and then gradually increase the setting too Low to Medium over a couple of weeks.
 For more information about how to enable GTI in your McAfee product, see article KB70130.

-I have privacy concerns - what information is sent to McAfee?
+I have privacy concerns - what information is sent to Intel Security?

 - It is impossible to recreate the file or any of its contents from this fingerprint.

 - To show the current Windows DNS cache, from the command line, type ipconfig /displayDNS and press ENTER.
-This shows all recent DNS queries made on the computer in question (including those made by GTI).
+This shows all recent DNS queries made on the computer in question (including those made by GTI File Reputation).

-McAfee only keeps anonymous logs of the queries from clients.
-McAfee uses data-mining techniques to correlate global trends such as where in the world queries originate and also what distribution vector was used (for instance, web versus email).
-McAfee uses this prevalence data to identify new trends in the threat landscape and to better provide protection against emerging threats to McAfee customers.
+Intel Security only keeps anonymous logs of the queries from clients.
+Intel Security uses data-mining techniques to correlate global trends such as where in the world queries originated, and also what distribution vector was used (for instance, web versus email).
+Intel Security uses this prevalence data to identify new trends in the threat landscape and to better provide protection against emerging threats to Intel Security customers.

-NOTE: GTI logs do not contain any information about individual computers or users and it is impossible for McAfee to derive such data.
+NOTE: GTI File Reputation logs do not contain any information about individual computers or users and it is impossible for Intel Security to use that information to derive such data.